Sunday, November 9, 2025

 The Sermon on the Mount - What Jesus Said

 It is good to have knowledge and principles you consistently uphold, but the Pharisees were negatively focused on rule following.
-They were blind to the mercies, love and kindness God extended to them all through history.
+They were blind to the mercies, love and kindnesses God extended to them all through history.
 This made them a menace to themselves and others.

 Matthew 5:20 (TLB) “But I warn you—unless your goodness is greater than that of the Pharisees and other Jewish leaders, you can’t get into the Kingdom of heaven at all!